MrMasBr/Br-API-User-Guide/README.md

 >This API User Guide contains a React project that makes HTTP requests to the Swagger Petstore API, which is a Promise-based HTTP client for making request.

 ## React Axios
 >Axios is a Promise based HTTP client for making requests.
 Can ben both in the browser and in Node.js or any API service.
-On this API User guide, we are going to create a React project that makes `HTTP requisitions` to the Swagger Petstore sample API using Axios.
+On this API User guide, we are going to create a React project that makes `HTTP requests` to the Swagger Petstore sample API using Axios.
 ## Characteristics
--	Making HTTP requisition with `Node.js`;
+-	Making HTTP request with `Node.js`;
 -	Supports Promises;
 -	Every answer will be transformed and returned in `JSON`;
 -	It supports `cross-site forgery` request known as `XRSF`.